rsonger/software-engineering-lab/_posts/2022-04-19-drawing-shapes.md

 <input type="checkbox" class="checkbox inline"> Run the application with the `python test_2_4.py` command in your terminal.
 <input type="checkbox" class="checkbox inline"> Confirm that a yellow triangle outline and a yellow square outline appear on your screen.

+This time we let the `Attribute` class handle each VAO inside our `startup` method.
+Since we have a different VAO for the triangle and square, we pass each respective VAO reference to the `associate_variable` method so it can be properly bound before making the associations.

 ## Passing Data Between Shaders